Harald-U/docker-101/docs/lab5.md

 ## Image Layering

+* A Docker image is built up from a series of layers.
+* Each layer represents an instruction in the image’s Dockerfile.
+* Each layer except the very last one is read-only.
+* Each layer is only a set of differences from the layer before it.
+Note that both adding, and removing files will result in a new layer.
+* The layers are stacked on top of each other.
+* A method called [union mounting](https://en.wikipedia.org/wiki/Union_mount) is used to combine these layers into one filesystem.

-You can look at what makes up an image using the docker image history command.
-You can see the command that was used to create each layer within an image.
+You can look at what makes up an image using the `docker image history` command.
+You can see the instruction that was used to create each layer within an image.

 Use the `docker image history` command to see the layers in the todo-app image you created earlier in the tutorial.